 - Passengers should use a towel or other item to sit on at all times

 - Sexual activity is prohibited in public areas.
 This includes “fondling or inappropriate touching of personal body parts or those of someone else.”

 In short, the rules are designed to allow passengers to enjoy the freedom of nude cruising in a respectful environment that keeps others as comfortable as possible.
 Break the rules and it’s made clear that it will be “grounds for dismissal from the cruise.”

 How Much Does the Cruise Cost?

 Like all cruises, your budget depends on your tastes.
-The lowest-cost interior cabin runs $1,299 per person before port taxes and gratuities.
-Rates climb all the way to $8,999 per person for the the highest-level Captain’s Suite.
-The least expensive balcony cabin is $2,399.
-Note that there are some coupon codes offered that can taken hundreds off your fare so you may pay considerably less.
+The lowest-cost interior cabin runs $1,200 per person before port taxes and gratuities.
+Rates climb all the way to $8,400 per person for the the highest-level Grand Suite.
+The least expensive balcony cabin (with an obstructed view) is $2,400.

 Where Can I Get More Details?

 If the Big Nude Boat 2024 sounds like a cruise you’d be interested in sailing, then you can find more details and booking information at CruiseBare.com.
 The cruise departs February 25, 2024.